 When talking about dust in the air, we need to ask ourselves what amount of dust is acceptable?
 The World Health Organization gives us a very grim answer – while having levels of CO2 less than 1000 ppm are fine, no amount of dust in the air is acceptable.
 Even small concentrations of dust over 10 µg/m3 increases the mortality rate.

-If you are in the areas where dust is a problem or you just have a general problem with dust and mold in your house, you might want to consider getting an air purifier for your home or for your office.
-In this article, we are going to look over some of the best air purifiers for dust removal and present some of the top-rated air purifiers that will help you breathe a little bit easier.
+In this article, we are going to look over some of the best devices for dust removal and present some of the top-rated air purifiers that will help you breathe a little bit easier.
 Since there are many models and many different manufacturers, you need to look into what each one of them does best and only then make a choice.
 While reading up the reviews, always keep in mind what you need for your whole house and which one will best satiate your needs for some clean air in your lungs.

 Top air purifiers for dust and mold removal

 If you are having shortness of breath, this model might help you get better.
 It is designed to get rid of dust from the air and it will do so without producing any ozone.
 Ozone in air purifiers is not particularly good for you or for the environment, so this device will not further add to some other problems while taking care of your dusty room.
 The device is easy to set up and it looks sturdy and durable.
 The device has an automated system that can detect the quality of air and it sets its own pace.

 There is also an indicator that lights blue when the air quality becomes good.
 People that got this device say that they used to dust twice a day, and now they do not need to do it.
 The only serious problem this device has is the fact that you need to change filters and that is expensive.
 They can cost as much as 50% of the price of a new unit.